twitter-archive/unishark/README.md

 * Generating polished test reports in HTML/XUnit formats.
 * Offering data-driven decorator to accelerate tests writing.

-For existing unittests, the first three features could be gained immediately with a single config, without changing any test code.
+For existing unittests, the first three features could be obtained immediately with a single config, without changing any test code.

 Here is an example config in YAML format (you could also write it directly in a <code>dict()</code>):
 ```yaml